adnanmuhtadi/milestone-project-4/README.md

 ### My Objectives

 To create a site that would allow a user to register and have a profile on the site.
 For the user to be able to search for a product and select it to find out more details about it.
-Within the details page for the user, to be able to select the size that they want and add it to their bag.
-Having the user then go to checkout and purchase their order.
+Either on the products page or the product detail page, the user would be able to add the product to the shopping basket.
+Then having the user then go to checkout and purchase their order.

 The site would have a CRUD software architectural style (Create, Read, Update and Delete) for basic operations of persistent storage with the products being added by the admin user.
 Validation would be included in the site when it comes to adding products, user details and user card details.
 When a user sends an email to the site admin, to have the subject automatically post to the database for analysing.